 On the specific topic as to whether the respective proposals are available at all Entry and Exit points, there was a debate linking to the DN networks.
 The following paragraphs summarise this discussion on this specific point and if the proposals can be considered compliant from the Proposers and Workgroup Participants point of view.
 In general, there are views on both sides of compliance, however the Proposers advocate compliance with TAR NC for their proposals.

-Workgroup Participants note that relevant Articles are likely to be with Article 6.3, 6.4.
+Workgroup Participants noted that relevant Articles are likely to be Article 6.3 and 6.4.

 Some Workgroup Participants noted that the same RPM is applied to all Points.
 For the relevant Modifications, the Optional Charge forms part of the overall methodology, as does the Wheeling charge for 0678I.
 DN points are excluded as they are not single offtakes, they are part of a combination or collection of offtakes where gas is offtaken for final delivery to the end consumer.
 Some Workgroup Participants were of the view that the gas hasn’t left the NBP when it enters the DN network.